 For example, a primary care physician in a rural area might be struggling with a patient who’s been injecting heroin for years and is now diagnosed with Hepatitis C. The patient requires a specific treatment regimen and medication, but the primary care physician may have little or no experience handling such a case.

-The physicians on the conference discuss the patient’s situation, and the specialist uses it as a teaching opportunity, Komaromy says.
+The physicians on the video conference discuss the patient’s situation, and the specialist uses it as a teaching opportunity, Komaromy says.
 “They cite evidence, they cite guidelines, and the primary care physicians participate” and learn from the discussion.

 Over time, after a series of video conference sessions, the primary care physician becomes more comfortable handling patient needs in their locality.
-The conferences include the full spectrum of interdisciplinary care, including nurse practitioners and counselors, Komaromy explains.
+The video conferences include the full spectrum of interdisciplinary care, including nurse practitioners and counselors, Komaromy explains.
 “They can develop a team-based care plan.”

 Primary care physicians benefit from the counsel of an invaluably ally.
 “They have expert advice and support” from the specialists, she says.
 “Somebody they can contact if they get into trouble and are struggling with the patient.
 Over time, by [working together] on cases again and again, [the primary care physician] can really raise their level of confidence and expertise.”